Paul Santo: With Ringo Starr

 When former Beatles drummer Ringo Starr returned to the studio to work on his latest album, Ringo Rama, he brought back his longtime friend and producer, Mark Hudson.
 Hudson, in turn, brought in Paul Santo, with whom he had previously worked on an Aerosmith album, as part of the production team.

-This would be Ringo Starr's thirteenth studio album, and as always with the former Beatle, he proved that he still had his "star power" in the music industry.
-He brought in some legendary names in music for the recording.
+This would be Ringo Starr's thirteenth studio album, and with the former Beatle, he collaborated with several established musicians for the recording.

 Musicians such as David Gilmour, Eric Clapton, Willie Nelson, and Charlie Haden are just a few of the artists who contributed to the album.

 Santo, working as the sound engineer, split his time between recording at Starr's studio in London, Rocca Bella, and Hudson's Whatinthewhatthe?
 Studios in Los Angeles.

 The sessions were produced by Starr, who also created a documentary about the making of Ringo Rama.

 Santo, an accomplished musician, also played multiple instruments on the album and co-wrote the song "I Think Therefore I Rock and Roll."